 Ohio Theater – The theater is said to be haunted by a stagehand who died during a performance there in the mid-1950s.

 Ohio Dominican University – Once a women-only Catholic university, the old resident hall is supposed to be haunted by a nun.
 She is a motherly spirit who turns off appliances left on and extinguishes cigarettes in the building.
-She was a Mother Superior at the college before it went co-ed, when it was called Saint Mary’s of the Springs.
+She was a Mother Superior at the college before it went co-ed when it was called Saint Mary’s of the Springs.
 The nun died, along with others, in a fire at the old convent.
 Sansbury Hall was built on the site of the site of the convent.
 The only time she became violent in death is when the school started accepting male students.
 She reportedly slammed doors for a period of days.
 Residents of Sansbury Hall, who refer to her as “Mother Sans” say that she may have died in a fire that consumed part of the hall itself.
-It was rumored that the third floor hallway was never repaired, but that is untrue.
+It was rumored that the third-floor hallway was never repaired, but that is untrue.
 The art buildings and Fitzpatrick Hall are also said to be haunted.
 (Credits: Katherine Gallaher)

 Old Governor’s Mansion – The former Governor’s Mansion is said to be haunted by the ghost of a black woman dressed in old-fashioned clothes.
 She even spoke to an employee once, saying that she was happy the place was being renovated.
 Strange smells, almost like burning hair, have been described and pictures have been known to jump off the walls.

 Old Municipal Light Plant – It is said that a man fell and died not long after the light plant was built.
 Whenever employees would experience strange sightings or hear a strange sound, they blamed it on “AC Howard.”
-There have since been several other deaths at the old building.
+There have since been several other deaths in the old building.

 Ollie’s Bargain Outlet – Originally a J.C.
-Penny department store and later a Big Bear grocery store, the Ollie’s Bargain Outlet at Great Southern Shopping Center is known to be haunted.
+Penny department store and later a Big Bear grocery store, Ollie’s Bargain Outlet at Great Southern Shopping Center is known to be haunted.
 Ghostly footsteps can be heard when the store is closed and doors open and close themselves.
 Apparitions of a man and woman dressed in 1940s attire have been seen by employees.
-The back stock room and the upstairs break room are where the bulk of the activity take place.
+The back stock room and the upstairs break room are where the bulk of the activity takes place.
 Some employees have even reported hearing their names called, only to turn around to see no one there.

 Park View Lakes Drive – It is said that a young girl was murdered in the backyard of a home on this road.
 If you stand in a certain spot between 9:30-10:30 PM, her ghost will push you out of the yard and onto the sidewalk.
 (Credits: Mark)